visit-dav/visit/src/doc/gui_manual/MakingItPretty/Annotations.rst

 The axis titles are the names that are drawn along each axis, indicating the meaning of the values shown along the axis.
 Normally, the names used for the axis titles come from the database being plotted so the axis titles are relevant for the displayed plots.
-Many of VisIt's database readers plugins read file formats that have no support for storing axis titles so VisIt uses default values such as: "X-Axis", "Y-Axis" and "Z-Axis".
+Many of VisIt_'s database readers plugins read file formats that have no support for storing axis titles so VisIt_ uses default values such as: "X-Axis", "Y-Axis" and "Z-Axis".
-VisIt provides options that allow you to override the defaults or the axis titles that come from the file.
+VisIt_ provides options that allow you to override the defaults or the axis titles that come from the file.
 You can control the display of the axis titles by enabling and disabling the **Title** check box.
-If you want to override the axis titles that VisIt uses for 3D visualizations, turn on the **Custom title** check box and type the new axis title into the adjacent text field.
+If you want to override the axis titles that VisIt_ uses for 3D visualizations, turn on the **Custom title** check box and type the new axis title into the adjacent text field.